nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 2. **Sort** your displayed contact list by name, email, address, phone number and tag.
 3. **Tag** specific people in your contact list.
 4. **Search** efficiently, just like how Google works.
-5. What's more, we even let you **customise** how you want the contact list to be shown!
+5. What's more, we even let you **customise** how you want your contact list to be shown!

 ### 3.2.
 Todo Management